Frikster/Mesoscale-Brain-Explorer/README.md

 The following [tutorial series](https://www.youtube.com/playlist?list=PLlnQ3H3mPPQROgoe-t3Hrhv4zdiJyw5Gs) steps through setting up the application in Windows as well how to easily replicate all figures in our paper (seed pixel correlation maps, connectivity matrix, activity plots)

 ### Seed/ROI Placement csv/txt format
 For the Seed/ROI Placement plugins a specific format is *required* for your coordinates to see proper importation into your MBE project.
-Here is an example from an Ai mouse's coordinates in microns (These are actual coordinates we use):
+Here is an example from an Ai mouse's coordinates in microns.
+Coordinates were adapted from the [Allen Mouse Brain Connectivity Atlas](http://connectivity.brain-map.org/).
+We previously [mapped functional and anatomical coordinates of transgenic mice using sensory stimulation](https://www.ncbi.nlm.nih.gov/pubmed/22435052) in combination with in vivo large-scale cortical mapping using Channelrhodopsin-2 stimulation to confirm the coordinates.

 | 1) ROI Name   | 2) Length     | 3) X Coordinate  | 4) Y Coordinate |
 | ------------- | ------------- | ---------------- | ----------------|